 By Mark Widmar

-Mark Widmar is the CEO of First Solar, the only American company among the world’s largest solar manufacturers.
+Mark Widmar is the chief executive officer of First Solar, the only U.S. company among the world’s largest solar manufacturers.

 Morning Consult welcomes op-ed submissions on policy, politics and business strategy in our coverage areas.
 Updated submission guidelines can be found here.